Volunteer with After the Harvest

 - Our gleaning network manager will e-mail you near your gleaning week with the farm address, field supervisor contact info, produce to be gleaned and notice of delay or cancellation due to bad weather.

-- Tell us via your signup if you can help deliver gleaned produce to food banks or pantries.
+- Tell us via your signup if you can help deliver gleaned produce to food banks or pantries (we make our best effort to find an agency along your route).

 Volunteer Gleaning FAQs